uncognic/DuckOS/README.md

 - You have to manually install drivers...

 # Legal Disclaimer
-By downloading or installing any windows isos (or custom isos), you agree to [Microsoft's Terms.](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm) None of DuckOS' isos are pre-activated.
-Use a genuine key for the installation.
+By downloading or installing any windows ISOs (or custom ISOs), you agree to [Microsoft's Terms](https://www.microsoft.com/en-us/Useterms/Retail/Windows/10/UseTerms_Retail_Windows_10_English.htm).
+None of DuckOS' images are pre-activated.
+You must use a genuine license for the installation.